Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Theory and Methods

 \subsection{Identification}

 We begin with the non-staggered DiD setting and discuss the extension to staggered adoption in Section \ref{sec:staggered_design}.
-Let $t=0$ denote the reference period, conventionally taken as the last observed pre-treatment period.
-This choice serves solely as a normalization of time.
-We index the pre-treatment periods by $t \in \{-T_{pre}, \dots, 0\}$ and the post-treatment periods by $t \in \{1, \dots, T_{post}\}$.
+Let $t=-1$ denote the reference period, conventionally taken as the last observed pre-treatment period.
+We index the pre-treatment periods by $t \in \{-T_{pre}, \dots, -1\}$ and the post-treatment periods by $t \in \{0, \dots, T_{post}\}$.
+The treatment occurs in the time period $-1<t<0$.